 - software and other job resources to help customers create resumes and employment materials at 60% of our locations

-PA Forward will position public libraries as an essential resource to a growing customer base of private and municipal organizations and individuals.
-It will also position libraries as high-quality early learning providers that ultimately save taxpayer dollars otherwise needed for remedial programs.
+PA Forward positions public libraries as an essential resource to a growing customer base of private and municipal organizations and individuals.
+To that end, libraries, as high-quality early learning providers, ultimately save taxpayer dollars otherwise needed for remedial programs.

 A 2006 statewide survey conducted by the University of North Carolina in partnership with the University of Pittsburgh concluded that for every $10 invested in public libraries, $55 is returned to Pennsylvania taxpayers.

-If public libraries didn’t exist, the study said, the economic loss to our communities across the Commonwealth would total nearly $1.34 billion.
-That’s 5.5 times what we dedicate annually in local, state, and federal taxes for public libraries.
+According to this same study, if public libraries weren't in existence the economic loss to communities throughout the commonwealth would total nearly $1.34 billion.
+That’s 5.5 times what is dedicated annually in local, state and federal taxes for public libraries.